 How to increase your chances of getting a loan with bad credit

-• Apply to a loan search platform.
+Apply through a loan search platform.
 Loan search platforms like Loans Canada and LoanConnect have large lender networks, including alternative lenders that offer personal loans for people with bad credit.
 You can fill out a single online application and then compare multiple loan offers from lending partners.
 Loan search platforms are also free to use.

-• Little to no NSF transactions in the last 60 to 90 days.
+Little to no NSF transactions in the last 60 to 90 days.
 If your bank account shows a history of NSF transactions, the lender will be concerned about your ability to make on-time payments.
 A clean account statement will boost your chances of getting approved.

-• Have a stable income.
+Have a stable income.
 Lenders will check your income and any debts or regular expenses you have to decide if you can afford to repay a loan.
 Earning a regular income from full-time employment will increase your chances of approval.
 You’re also less likely to qualify if you’ve just started a new job, as lenders will look for a steady employment history.

-• No payday loan debt.
+No payday loan debt.
 Outstanding payday loan debt is a red flag to lenders that you will struggle to repay your new loan.
 Payday loans are extremely expensive, which would make it very difficult for you to afford to take on any more debt.

-Can you get guaranteed approval?
+Can you get guaranteed approval in Ontario?

 No. Legitimate bad credit lenders in Ontario do not promise guaranteed approval.
 Before approving your loan, they need to review your finances to make sure you can afford to repay what you borrow.
 This is often done by reviewing your pay stubs, bank statements and credit report.
 Steer clear of lenders that guarantee approval, because it could be a scam.